Maria Ilieva: "Vsichko - nay-dobroto ot Maria Ilieva" (2018 Greatest hits album)

 Maria's first Greatest hits album features 16 original tracks and four remixes, including 11 unreleased hit singles.
 It is referred to as the "music gem".

-"Fuego" & "Contigo" / "Tvoya" (2019 & 2020 singles)
+"Fuego" and "Contigo" / "Tvoya" (2019 & 2020 singles)

-Maria's music style got a twist into the dancehall / latin genres with the two songs she released in Spanish one of which got a Bulgarian language version as well.
+Maria's music style got a twist into the dancehall / Latin genres with the two songs she released in Spanish one of which got a Bulgarian language version as well.
 Both were written by the Romanian producers Global Records.

 "Ostani Tazi Nosht" (2021 single)

 Maria starred in and performed the OST of a Bulgarian TV show Portalat (The Portal, 2021 Miramar Films / BNT).
 "Ostani Tazi Nosht" is written by renowned Bulgarian authors Rafi Zhamakortsyan and Damyan Damyanov.

 "Lubov" (2022 single)

 The first song entirely written by Maria Ilieva herself.
 The power ballad is often considered a peak in Maria's career so far.

+"Ako Utre Nyama Dnes" - duet with Miro

+Maria Ilieva and Miro's duet from 2023 "Ako Utre Nyama Dnes" is regarderas a long-awaited event for the Bulgarian music industry.

+"100 Prichini" (2024 single)

+A disco-funk tune co-written by Maria Ilieva, Preyah and Martin Kleveland.

 Stereo Room – the record label

 In 2007 Maria Ilieva founded her new label to promote young Bulgarian talent called "Stereo Room".
 This record label aims at producing and promoting young talented singers from Bulgaria.
 Special auditions took place in the beginning of 2008 and the first artist – Krista – was selected.
-Her debut single, "Tova, koeto iskash", went straight to No. 1 at all the national music charts and reached No. 2 on MTV Europe’s World Chart Express.
+Her debut single, "Tova, koeto iskash", went straight to No. 1 at all the national music charts and reached No. 2 on MTV Europe's World Chart Express.
 The second artist produced by Stereo Room is B.O.Y.A.N. and his first single's ("It's Over") video premiere is on MAD TV on 9 February 2009.
 Other of the label's signed artists include "Imam", "Za teb", "Silna lyubov" (feat.
 Spens) and "Incomplete" – Krista; "Pop Trash", "Teen Life" – MONA; "Komplimenti" – KNAS feat.
 B.O.Y.A.N.